 Friends Journal is published by Friends Publishing Corporation.
 The mission of the corporation is to communicate Quaker experience in order to connect and deepen spiritual lives.

 The Board of Trustees is accountable for all aspects of the corporation’s operations, including editorial and administrative policies, financial solvency, continuity of organization, and maintaining Quaker perspective.
-Friends Publishing Corporation, although an independent Quaker organization, has a long history of association with Friends General Conference.
-The Board of Trustees includes Quakers from FGC, Friends United Meeting, Conservative, Evangelical Friends Church, dually-affiliated, and independent yearly meetings.
+Friends Publishing Corporation is an independent Quaker organization.
+The Board of Trustees includes Quakers from Friends General Conference, Friends United Meeting, dually-affiliated, and independent yearly meetings.

 Catherine Cox was born and raised in Iowa, and educated at the College of William and Mary, Oxford University, and Yale University, where she received a Ph.D. in English.
 She taught at Rutgers University for several years, and then left teaching to marry, move to Washington, D.C., co-author a book (Apollo) with her husband, Charles Murray, and settle into being a full-time mom.

 Catherine lives in the rural town of Burkittsville, Maryland, and divides most of her time between the Literacy Council of Frederick County and various Quaker endeavors.
 She is a member of Goose Creek Meeting (BYM) and is Recording Clerk there.
 She serves on the executive board of the School of the Spirit Ministry, is a graduate of the Ministry’s program On Being a Spiritual Nurturer, and facilitates contemplative retreats under their care.
 She is also a graduate of the Leading Contemplative Prayer Groups and Retreats Program of the Shalem Institute for Spiritual Formation.